apooreapo/Audio-Speech-Music-classification/README.md

 The project consists of 2 tasks.
 The first is to classify an audio track as music or speech.
 The second is to divide a mixed audio file (both music and speech) to the music segments and the speech segments.

+The 2 projects are based on MIREX annual competiton.

 The first task uses a cubic svm trained model.
 The below features were used for classifying:
 RMS energy
 Zero-crossing-rate